14 Tips to Beat Holiday Depression, According to Psychologists

 Specifically, focus on the good people in your life.
 The holidays can be immensely stressful if you don’t see eye-to-eye with your family members and yet end up spending large amounts of time with them (especially if you’re all staying under one roof).

 If this scenario is stressful for you, it’s extra important to think about the people and things that don’t stress you out during this time.
-“That’s where we should put our energy,” says Scott Bea, PsyD, a psychologist at Cleveland Clinic.
+“That’s where we should put our energy,” Scott Bea, PsyD, a psychologist at Cleveland Clinic, tells Health.

 “Let things be less than ideal.
 Let them feel a little broken,” Dr. Bea says.
 However, make it a point to intentionally focus on people in your life who “lift you up.”

 Debbie Thurman, a 57-year-old from Monroe, Va., suffered from depression for years, and the holidays made it worse.
 From decorating to finding the perfect gifts, she felt overwhelmed.

 At a support group's suggestion, she listed the simple things that really made her family happy, and she began traditions that helped the less fortunate.

 "When you take your eyes off of yourself and focus on those who have far less than you do, you can't be depressed," she says.
 "I learned to be grateful for the blessings I had, and I had a lot."

 Learn how to grieve